FerreroJeremy/ln2sql/README.md

 # ln2sql

-ln2sql is a NLP tool to query a database in natural language, as described in the French paper :
+ln2sql is a tool to query a database in natural language, as described in the French paper :

 <i> Benoît Couderc and Jérémy Ferrero. fr2sql : Database Query in French. (fr2sql : Interrogation de bases de données en français [in French]).
 In Proceedings of 17th RECITAL (join with 22th TALN Conference).
 June 2015.
 Caen, France.
 ATALA. pp.1-12</i>